 Z drugs, are specially designed to make patients feel sleepy and fall asleep quickly, in order to help them correct their sleeping pattern in a short time.
 These medications, with the exception of Eszopiclone, can be addictive and should not be taken for more than 2 - 4 weeks.

-If you live in almost any European country, including but not limited to France, Germany, Italy, Ireland, Poland, Sweden, the Netherlands & the UK, then you can order from our website hassle free.
+If you live in almost any European country, including but not limited to France, Germany, Italy, Ireland, Poland, Sweden, the Netherlands & then you can order from our website hassle free.